How many kinds of meditation are there?

 He first taught those suffering with chronic pain whom the medical profession could do little for but now MBSR is taught to those living with a wide range of physical and mental health conditions.

-BROWSE: journal papers on the benefits of MBSR
+BROWSE: journal papers on mindfulness benefits

 Mindfulness-Based Cognitive Therapy (MBCT) was developed by leading scientist-practitioners.
 It combines cognitive therapy principles with a mindfulness practice.